 But here’s the really fun part: you don’t have to stick with just framed art or photos for your design.
 You don’t even have to try to figure out how to put together one of those trendy, eclectic gallery wall designs!
 In fact, today we’re sharing a few of our favorite wall decor ideas that go beyond the expected traditional art hung on the wall.

-So, keep reading for our best tips and wall decor ideas, then apply them to your own home!
+So, keep reading for our best tips to help you decorate large blank walls!
 You can even mix and match these wall art ideas in your home for walls that are as unique as you are!
 It’s time to get creative with wall decor ideas—let’s dive in.

 1. Hanging Plants